What is Acne?

 What Causes Acne?

-Following proper use of acne treatment, patients should see an improvement in their skin appearance.
+Following proper use of treatment, acne patients should see an improvement in their skin appearance.
 They will experience less discomfort caused by their acne.
-Your dermatologist will provide you with instructions on treating acne breakouts properly, as well as how to avoid making acne worse.
+Your dermatologist will provide you with instructions on treating acne breakouts properly in the future, as well as how to avoid making acne worse.

 Schedule a Consultation